What You Should Know About Radon in Homes

 What are proper radon levels after mitigation?

-Per CDC guidelines, radon levels start to become alarming once they reach 4 picocuries per liter (pCi/L) or higher.
+According to CDC guidelines, radon levels become alarming once they reach 4 picocuries per liter (pCi/L) or higher.
 You’ll need to take other mitigation measures if the second test is also high.
 At this point, it’s probably a good idea to contact a professional.

 Should you buy a house with high radon levels?